Windows OS Hub

 • Never delete any files from DriverStore manually;

-• It is highly recommended to create a system restore point before cleaning device drivers (Checkpoint-Computer -Description "BeforeDriversDelete") or back up your Windows system image;
+• It is highly recommended to create a system restore point before cleaning device drivers (Checkpoint-Computer -Description "BeforeDriversDelete") or backup your Windows system image;

 • After cleaning the driver store, you will have to download and install drivers when you connect new devices.